addyionut/Hangman/README.md

 # Hangman
-The popular game where you have to guess the word
+The clasic game where you have to guess the word